Alphonse Mucha’s 20 Slav Epic artworks exhibited from tomorrow in Prague and Brno

 Nine world-famous large-scale paintings of the series are exhibited until the end of the year in Pavilion H at the Brno Exhibition Center in a exhibit titled Alfons Mucha: Two Worlds is a exhibit.
 The exhibition combines two opposing worlds of renowned Art Nouveau artist Alfons Mucha’s works – the majestic Slav Epic and a unique collection of posters.

-The nine canvases, most of them 8×6 metres, will be located in the main nave of Pavilion H. The collection of Richard Fuxa, with almost two hundred artefacts, including posters, decorative panels, calendars, as well as advertisements for drinks, industrial products, and various social and cultural events, will be located under the pavilions galleries.
+The nine canvases, most of them 8×6 metres, will be located in the main nave of Pavilion H. The collection of Richard Fuxa, with almost 200 artefacts, including posters, decorative panels, calendars, as well as advertisements for drinks, industrial products, and various social and cultural events, will be located under the pavilions galleries.
 The collection has grown substantially since it was first exhibited in Prague’s Obecní dům in 2013.
 As a result, visitors will have an opportunity to see a number of artworks that have never been exhibited before.

 This exhibition Alfons Mucha: Two Worlds (Click HERE for more information) was inaugurated as a part of a RE:PUBLIC; a Festival marking the 100th anniversary of the founding of Czechoslovakia that took place there between May 26 and June 17.